cakephp/docs/en/models/associations-linking-models-together.rst

 pointing to both of the primary keys of the involved models.
 To avoid any issues - don't define a combined primary key for these two fields, if your application requires it you can define a unique index.
-If you plan to add any extra information to this table, it's a good idea to add an additional primary key field (by convention 'id') to make acting on the table as easy as any other model.
+If you plan to add any extra information to this table, or use a 'with' model, you should add an additional primary key field (by convention 'id').

 **HABTM** requires a separate join table that includes both *model* names.